NICMx/Jool/doc/usr/usr-flags-global.md

 Because the BIB entry exists, _J_ knows that _n4b_ means "2001:db8::1#10" when he says "192.0.2.1#10", so the packet can technically be translated.
 However, because of the session tables, _J_ can also tell that _n6_ hasn't been talking to _n4b_ in the past.

-If `--dropAddr` is OFF, _J_ will allow _n4b_'s packet to pass.
-If `--dropAddr` is ON, _J_ will drop _n4b_'s packet and respond with a "Communication Administratively Prohibited" ICMP error.
+If `--address-dependent-filtering` is OFF, _J_ will allow _n4b_'s packet to pass.
+If `--address-dependent-filtering` is ON, _J_ will drop _n4b_'s packet and respond with a "Communication Administratively Prohibited" ICMP error.
 This effectively wrecks any IPv4-started communication attempts, even if there are BIB entries (static or otherwise).

-* If you're using the NAT64 to publish a IPv6-only service to the IPv4 Internet, it makes sense for `--dropAddr` to be OFF.
+* If you're using the NAT64 to publish a IPv6-only service to the IPv4 Internet, it makes sense for `--address-dependent-filtering` to be OFF.
 This is because clients are expected to find out about the IPv6 service on their own, and the server doesn't normally start packet streams.
-* If you're using the NAT64 to allow IPv6 nodes to browse the IPv4 Internet, it makes sense for `--dropAddr` to be ON.
+* If you're using the NAT64 to allow IPv6 nodes to browse the IPv4 Internet, it makes sense for `--address-dependent-filtering` to be ON.
 This is because clients choose their ports at random; it is suspicious for random outsider nodes to guess these ports.

-`--dropAddr` ON might break NAT traversal methods like STUN (or at least make some operation modes impossible).
+`--address-dependent-filtering` ON might break NAT traversal methods like STUN (or at least make some operation modes impossible).

-### `--dropInfo`
+### `--drop-icmpv6-info`

-- Name: Filtering of ICMPv6 info messages
 - Type: Boolean
 - Default: OFF
 - Modes: Stateful only
+- Deprecated name: `--dropInfo`

 If you turn this on, pings (both requests and responses) will be blocked while being translated from ICMPv6 to ICMPv4.